airbnb/javascript/README.md

     }
     ```

-  - Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
+  - Prefixing your comments with `DNR`, `FIXME`, or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
 The actions are `FIXME -- need to figure this out` or `TODO -- need to implement`.

+  - Use `// DNR` to mark code which should not be released under any circumstances

+    ```javascript
+    function Calculator() {

+        window.total = this.total; // DNR

+        return this;
+    }
+    ```

   - Use `// FIXME:` to annotate problems